DKER2/taskmanager/README.md

 ## Overview

-A simple CRUD task Spring-Boot backend with following endpoints
+A simple CRUD task Spring-Boot backend with following endpoints.
+This project is a Task Manager API built with Spring Boot 3.5+, Java 21, MySQL 8+, and Docker.
+It supports basic task management with full CRUD operations.

 ## API implementation.

+## Features

+- CRUD APIs for tasks
+- Swagger UI documentation at `/swagger-ui.html`
+- CI/CD by github action
+- Gemini code review bot
+- Unit and integration tests
+- Dockerized setup

 ## Architecture
-I architecture application to three layer. `Controller` where the routing happen and validate the request. `Service` is where logic of application is mainly defined.
-`Mapper` as a mapping layer between Entity and Response contract.
-`Reposiory` is where an abstraction layer of database, instead of wrting SQL query from scratch, the repository will auto generate some default query
+The project is structured into:

+- **Controller** – defines API endpoints and validates requests
+- **Service** – contains business logic
+- **Mapper** – converts between entities and response models
+- **Repository** – handles database access via Spring Data JPA

 ## Prerequisites
-Java 21
+- Java 21
-Docker
+- Docker & Docker Compose
+- MySQL 8+

 And all the dependencies for Spring Boot is already defined in gradle